bumoproject/bumo-docs-en/docs/atp_20.md

 - Return value

-  Return `true` or throw an exception.
+  Returning `true` or throw an exception.

 - event：
     ``` js